asyncapi/template-for-generator-templates/README.md

 Each custom component must returns as output pure `string`, another custom component, `null` or `undefined`.
 Nothing will be rendered for the last two.

-Recommended place to create reusable chunks is the `components` folder, for helper functions is the `helpers` folder.
-The reusable parts (components/helpers) can be located both in the `template` folder as in another named folder.
+The recommended place to create reusable chunks is the `components` folder, for helper functions it is the `helpers` folder.
+The reusable parts (components/helpers) can be located both in the `template` folder and in another named folder.
 The only exception is the `hooks` folder, it is reserved for the Generator.

 #### Using JS in template